keeperofkey/BrainStation/reports/unit_3/spendmsmart_4.md

 | Other | Any other incident that affects networks, systems, or data. |

 # INCIDENT SEVERITY MATRIX

-> \[!NOTE\]
-> Instructions: Review the sample best practice process below to determine if applicable for your organization’s.
-Revise to align with your organization.

 The CSIRT will determine the severity of the incident.
 They will consider: